ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 ```
 Ticket      Label                       Assignee
 ----        ----                        ----
-#321        An original task            Fellow developer
+#321        An original task            You
-#322        Config migrations           Fellow developer
+#322        Config migrations           You
-#323        Code cleanup                Fellow developer
+#323        Code cleanup                You
-#324        Add more tests              Fellow developer
+#324        Add more tests              You
 ```

 When splitting your task into subtasks, you usually have to pay a new tax: the tax of manual dependency management.
-Starting from now, your every task priority _decision_ gains an additional cost (depending on the tracker, of course).
+Starting from now, your every decision about what subtask to take next gains an additional cost.
-When you ask a question about relations between tasks, you have to visit one or several of them to find a question:
+When you ask a question about relations between tasks, you have to visit one or several of them to find an answer:

-* **Is there anything that prevents us from starting work on task #1**?
+* **Is there anything that prevents us from starting work on task #N**?
 Well, dig into it and check whether there is any "blocker task" on the card.

 * **Which tasks have no blockers**?